MKLab-ITI/mklab-focused-crawler/README.md

 The running instance of Solr has to contain to cores, corresponding to web pages and media items.
 The configuration files and the schema of each of these cores can be found [here](https://github.com/MKLab-ITI/mmdemo-dockerized/tree/master/solr-cores).

+Note that setting of parametets in the configuration file, must be performed before jar building, as that jar has to contain all the necessary files for execution.
 To build the executable jar use the following mvn command:

 ```sh